-So far we’ve talked about the technology used by DocVerify and Lexus-Nexus.
+So far we’ve talked about the technology used by DocVerify and LexisNexis.
 We often get some questions about the technology we use for our in-house operations.

 Your remote online notarization journey with Florida Document Specialists begins when you upload a document through our online portal.
 Our intake portal is hosted by Formsite.
 Formsite is the industry standard for online form management and is used by some of the largest companies in the world.
 Once uploaded to Formsite, your documents are transmitted to our company via email.
 We use Microsoft Exchange for email, which provides a level of security and encryption.
 The documents are then transferred onto the Windows PC workstation of the online notary handling your project.
 The RON notary will inspect your documents for completeness and proper notarial language before uploading them to them to our notary platform.
 Once your documents are notarized, you will be emailed a secure download link.
 As you can see, there are various steps in the process.
 We believe that our online notary solution is as secure as any, but no one can guarantee that your documents will never be accidentally compromised.
-If your document(s) contain information so sensitive that using online notarization causes you concern, you probably shouldn’t use RON.
+If your document(s) contain information so sensitive that using online notarization causes you concern, you probably shouldn’t use it.